FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/intro_os_features/os_specific_parameters.md

 >
 > \[1\] You can also send variable length record files by setting FRECFM = V.

-<span class="autonumber"></span>FTYPE, FRECFM, and FORG values for receive operations
+FTYPE, FRECFM, and FORG values for receive operations

 <table>
    <thead>